Associate Executive Director

 This is an incentive based position, which may include bonuses, incentive, or commission plans.

-Responsible for the day-to-day operational execution within a small AL/MC building.
+Responsible for the day-to-day operational execution in support of an Executive Director within a larger community.
 Manages occupancy and monthly financial performance for the property.
 Maintains positive working relationships with all residents, resident family members, employees, and the business community.

 - Under direct supervision of an Executive Director, responsible for all operations, acting as contact for all staff, residents, prospects, community organizations, government agencies and the public.